ishiharaf/mg/README.md

 ## Contributing
 You can contribute by adding more musicians to `people.json`, reviewing existing data to verify its correctness and consistency, or by adding sources and missing information.
 Suggestions are also welcome.
 You can do this by creating a pull request or by filing an issue.

+### Who NOT to add
+- **People who don't have a date of birth**.
+Because the position of said person on the graph is calculated using the date of birth.
+- **Non-musicians**.
+There is a reason to include Vivaldi's father, because not only he was a musician, he was also Vivaldi's teacher.
+But there is no reason to include Vivaldi's mother, for example.
+- **Modern-day musicians**.
+By modern-day musicians I mean, living and under a certain age.
+This is to avoid people claiming to be "*part of the* (insert musician here) *lineage*".

+Exceptions are allowed, but unless said person is extremely relevant to the history of music, he/she will be rejected.

 ### How to edit
 - Edit the `id` field.